 “They can get aggressive,” Mike warned.
 “Don’t go to close- they’ve been known to jump into kayaks.
 They’re just looking for food.”

-My son and I already had the “respect the gator” mantra down pat from previous adventures, so we added: “respect the monkey” to our list and watched from a respectful distance.
+My son and I already had the “respect the gator” mantra down pat from previous adventures, so we added: “respect the monkey” to our list and watched from a distance.
 Rhesus monkeys are not indigenous to this area.
 They come from Asia.
-I’d seen monkeys like these in India and Nepal, hanging out around the monasteries and temples.
+I’d seen monkeys like these in India and Nepal, hanging out around the monasteries and temples like stray cats.

-Mike told us that back in the 1930’s, a boat tour captain brought some Rhesus monkeys to the Silver River and put them on an island in the river with the intention of spicing up his tours.
+Mike told us that back in the 1930’s, a boat tour captain brought some rhesus macaque monkeys to the Silver River and put them on an island in the river with the intention of spicing up his tours.
 (I think there’s still a Monkey Island in Crystal River that started that way as well).
 The captain didn’t think they could get off the island, but when he came back with his tour, there wasn’t a single monkey in sight.
 They had all swum to the shore.
 The monkeys adapted to Florida swamp life and survived.
-According to a 2016 San Diego State University study, there are about 118 Rhesus monkeys thriving in the Silver River area.
-I think we saw over half of them on our tour!
+According to a University of Florida census study, there are about 200 rhesus monkeys thriving in the Silver River area, but their recent interactions with humans have put these non-natives under public scrutiny and much debate.

 We’re Just Visitors in an Animal Paradise

-As the day rolled on, the sun warmed us and we all peeled off layers, littering our kayaks with coats and sweatshirts- a typical Florida winter day – freezing in the morning and swim weather by the afternoon.
+As the day rolled on, the sun warmed us and we all peeled off layers, littering our kayaks with coats and sweatshirts.
+It was a typical Florida winter day – freezing in the morning and swim-worthy weather by the afternoon.
 We floated with the current, so the paddling was not strenuous.
 Countless times we let the river carry us, while we admired the sunbathing turtles and snapped photos of the birds.
-Alligators lounged on the riverbanks and hid within the Pickerelweeds, watching as our kayaks slid past.
-There were a couple of big ones- 11 feet and a 4 footer draped across a log.
+Alligators lounged on the riverbanks and hid within the Pickerel weeds, watching as our kayaks slid past.
+There were a couple of big ones- one 11-feet long.
+A 4-foot gator draped across a log, too lazy to lift his head as we floated past.

 Manatee Sighting on the River